-We have a response team that is working to field direct questions from our AmeriCorps members and staff to proactively prepare and respond to the unique needs across our 29 cities.
+We have a response team that works to field direct questions from our AmeriCorps members and staff to proactively prepare and respond to the unique needs across our 29 cities.
 Our leadership teams in each city are working closely with local officials and school districts to monitor local conditions, keeping the safety of our people at the forefront of every decision.

 How is City Year supporting AmeriCorps members during the COVID-19 pandemic?

 The safety and well-being of our AmeriCorps members and the nearly quarter million students they serve is our top priority.
 Our staff has continued to work to ensure AmeriCorps members are being supported, both professionally and personally.